mk19081991/fcm_push_notification/README.md

-# Push notification using FCM for Android/IOS
+# Push notification using FCM for Android/IOS with Firebase

-Send push notification using FCM for IOS and Android
+For send push notification, you need following things in nodejs

+1) Express NPM
+2) node-fetch NPM
+3) googleapi NPM